 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On August 1st the Church remembers seven brothers, the Maccabees, and their mother Solomonia.
+The Church remembers seven brothers, the Maccabees, and their mother Solomonia, or Salome.
 She had to witness the brutal deaths of all her beloved boys, but the way she did it is memorable.

 What this meant for the Jews living under his rule was that they were directed "to forbid burnt offerings and sacrifices and drink offerings in the sanctuary...to build altars and sacred precincts for idols, to sacrifice swine and unclean animals, and to leave their sons uncircumcised.
 They were to make themselves abominable by everything unclean and profane" (I Maccabees 1: 45-480).

 While this was intolerable to many Jews, some accepted it so as to escape persecution and get along with the ruler.
 I Maccabees tells us: "All the Gentiles accepted the command of the king.
 Many even from Israel gladly adopted his religion; they sacrificed to idols and profaned the Sabbath" (1:41).
 Antiochus oversaw the desecration of the Temple itself.
 A faithful priest of the Temple who was in his nineties, Eleazar, was tortured and killed for his insistence on upholding the Old Testament Law.

 The seven young martyrs were disciples of Eleazar.
 When the king brought them to trial, they openly declared their allegiance to him, and refused to break the Law of Moses by eating pork.
 The oldest brother, speaking for them all, challenged the king by asking, "What do you intend to ask and learn from us?
 For we are ready to die rather than transgress the laws of our fathers" (II Maccabees 7: 2).